-Supportive Learning
+Supportive Learning Structures are in place to support learning but allowing students more

+Environment:Summarize the supportive accountability for their own learning/success is an area of growth.

-Environment:Summarize the supportive learning environment trends and patterns observed by the team while completing this section of the report.
-What are the important trends and patterns that will support the identification of student, teacher, and leader needs?
+learning environment trends and patterns

+observed by the team while completing

+this section of the report.
+What are the

+important trends and patterns that will

+support the identification of student,

+teacher, and leader needs?